aniol-petit/datathon-2024/README.md

 # Real Estate Property Price Prediction in Illinois

 ## 1. Description
-We are a team of four students from the Mathematical Engineering in Data Science program at Universitat Pompeu Fabra (UPF)—Pau, Aniol, Pol, and Jan.
-This project was developed as part of the Datathon FME 2024 where restb.ai presented real-world challenge in the real estate industry.
+We are Jan Aguiló, Pol Bonet, Pau Chaves and Aniol Petit, from the Mathematical Engineering in Data Science degree at Universitat Pompeu Fabra (UPF).
+We are really excited to have participated in this edition of the Datathon FME (2024) and proud of the project we have worked on.
+Huge thanks to Restb.ai for providing us with their real-world challenge in the real estate industry, which we found really interesting.

-The goal of the challenge was to build an Automated Valuation Model (AVM) to predict property prices in Illinois, primarily in the Chicago metropolitan area, using historical data and property features.
-AVMs are crucial tools for real estate agents, allowing them to estimate the best possible selling price for a property based on available data.
+To put you into context, the main goal of the challenge was to build an Automated Valuation Model (AVM) so as to predict property prices in the state of Illinois using historical data and property features.
+As we have seen during the process, AVMs are crucial tools for real estate agents, allowing them to estimate the best possible selling price for a property based on available data.

 ## 2. Dataset
 The dataset consists of real estate properties in Illinois for the last year, segmented into: